 Food at French Restaurants.

 We used the steam room and the Jacuzzi in the building and liked them.
-The staff even increased the temperature of the Jacuzzi when we asked.
-It was still not as warm as we would have liked.
+The staff never increased the temperature of the Jacuzzi when we pleaded.
 By going into the steam room first, we could build up enough heat to make the Jacuzzi experience pas terrible, bad-but not terrible.
 We could order baguette and croissants to be delivered to our door at about 8 am the next morning.
 That was a wonderful service that many apartment buildings provided.

 Dimitri's fluency in French was really impressive.
 Every day, it got more melodious.
 People asked how he spoke so perfectly, and he answered, "Lycée Francais en Egypte."
 Well, that explanation just raised more questions!